List of Bones characters: The Gravedigger / Heather Taffet

 United States Attorney Heather Taffet (seasons 2, 4–6) was the serial killer and kidnapper known as The Gravedigger.
-As The Gravedigger she would often kidnap people (usually children) and contact their families for ransom.
-If the family provided the funds she would tell them where the person was buried before the air in the grave ran out; if the funds were not provided the body would be discovered later dead.
+As The Gravedigger, she would often kidnap people (usually children), bury them alive in makeshift graves, and contact their families for ransom.
+If the family provided the funds, she would tell them where the person was buried before the air in the grave ran out; if the funds were not provided, the victim would soon be discovered dead.
 Not much is known about her.
 She led a very quiet life and was an FBI agent.
 She took over the Gravedigger case after the previous attorney assigned to it was killed.
 She was married at some point for a month in order to rent a storage locker under a false identity.
 She used the locker to hide her kidnapping equipment.
 In the episode "Aliens in a Spaceship", she kidnapped Brennan and Hodgins and held them for ransom, albeit she was never on-screen.
 While the rest of the team succeeded in rescuing them, the Gravedigger's identity was never discovered.

 Two seasons later, in "The Hero in the Hold", she kidnapped Booth in order to get evidence that Hodgins had stolen from the FBI.
 She killed Thomas Vega, who wrote a book on the Gravedigger, but Brennan deduces that Vega broke at least one of his killer's ribs during the fatal struggle.
 Brennan is suspicious when Taffet brings a warrant to retrieve Vega's body but cannot seem to lift her arm.
 Brennan confirms Taffet has a broken rib by hitting her in the right place.
 Jared Booth interrogates her to find out where she took his brother but she refuses to talk.
 He accesses a government database with secret, illegal files on every United States citizen (referred to as "'spring cleaning'—because everything is brought out and turned upside-down", by Hodgins).
 He uses this information to determine that she was married for one month before she had the marriage annulled.
 She used this information to rent a storage locker in Spring Hill.
 Jared sends an FBI task force to the locker.
 They find her three-million volt, modified stun gun, gloves, and boots.
-Hodgins tests the boots to find that there are paint chips in them that were used in US Navy vessels prior to 1961.
+Hodgins tests the boots to find that there are paint chips that were used in US Navy vessels prior to 1961 in them.
 Again, accessing the "spring cleaning" files, they find Taffet volunteered at an aquarium that had just sent out a US Navy vessel to be sunk to a reef.
 Brennan strikes Taffet with a briefcase, knocking her over.
 Brennan then leaves on a chopper arranged by Jared to go retrieve Booth.
 Although Jared is arrested for stealing the corpse of Thomas Vega so Brennan and the others could examine it, Seeley Booth is located in time.